astridx/meinblog/content/posts/joomla/35joomla-webservices.en.md

 --header 'Authorization: Basic YWRtaW46YWRtaW4='
 ```

-The output format is JSON and looks like this, for example:
+The output format is JSON and looks like this:

 ```json
 {